garrettadamsss/LeetcodeBot/README.md

 ## Technologies ##
-Webscraper built from cheerio and puppeteer is used to scrape for all free leetcode problems and store them in csv.
+Webscraper built from cheerio and puppeteer is used to scrape for all free leetcode problems.

+SQLite used as a database for all of the problem data.

 The leetcode bot was created using Node.js and discord.js module.
 The bot is currently hosted on an EC2 instance.